-Christmas is the busiest time of year for Retailers.
-While it is not the only period where large volumes of sales are made (think end of Financial Year discounts), it is the core driver of business that has an overwhelming influence on sentiment towards stock market investment.
+Shop till you drop, and save the economy this Christmas: Christmas is the busiest time of year for Retailers.
+While it is not the only period where large volumes of sales are made. (think the end of Financial Year discounts).
+It is the core driver of business that has an overwhelming influence on sentiment towards stock market investment.
 A strong Christmas shopping period will typically influence good earnings results, which helps drive stock prices higher.

 But as investors, how can we benefit from the increase in consumer spending, or the actual lack of consumer spending?